exoad/HalcyonLite/README.md

 # Halcyon

-Reimplementation of the Halcyon music player in Dart using Flutter.
+A smaller Halcyon player written in Flutter.